cdransf/cd-11ty/src/posts/2024/on-getting-tattooed.md

 Each piece was important to me when I got it and remains important to me now.
 They're references to and reminders of important moments and I enjoy every session[^6].
 But, for now, my shoulder is sore.

+{% capture fallbackIcon %}{% tablericon "photo" "A photo of the Sturgill Simpson-inspired half sleeve referenced above." %}{% endcapture %}
-{% image 'https://cdn.coryd.dev/blog/half-sleeve.jpg', 'A photo of the Sturgill Simpson-inspired half sleeve referenced above.', 'image__banner' %}
+{% image 'https://cdn.coryd.dev/blog/half-sleeve.jpg', 'A photo of the Sturgill Simpson-inspired half sleeve referenced above.', 'image__banner', 'eager', 'banner', fallbackIcon %}

 [^1]: My wife got the same piece done — there was one pointing to the driveway of the house we got married at.
 It burned down in the Butte fire.
 [^2]: She got elected!